Market town: England and Wales

 Market towns grew up at centres of local activity and were an important feature of rural life and also became important centres of social life, as some place names suggest: Market Drayton, Market Harborough, Market Rasen, Market Deeping, Market Weighton, Chipping Norton, Chipping Ongar, and Chipping Sodbury – chipping was derived from a Saxon verb meaning "to buy".
 A major study carried out by the University of London found evidence for least 2,400 markets in English towns by 1516.

 The English system of charters established that a new market town could not be created within a certain travelling distance of an existing one.
 This limit was usually a day's worth of travelling (approximately 10 km) to and from the market.
 If the travel time exceeded this standard, a new market town could be established in that locale.
 As a result of the limit, official market towns often petitioned the monarch to close down illegal markets in other towns.
 These distances are still law in England today.
 Other markets can be held, provided they are licensed by the holder of the Royal Charter, which tends currently to be the local town council.
 Failing that, the Crown can grant a licence.

 As the number of charters granted increased, competition between market towns also increased.
 In response to competitive pressures, towns invested in a reputation for quality produce, efficient market regulation and good amenities for visitors such as covered accommodation.
 By the thirteenth century, counties with important textile industries were investing in purpose built market halls for the sale of cloth.
 Specific market towns cultivated a reputation for high quality local goods.
-For example, London's Blackwell Hall became a centre for cloth, Bristol became associated with a particular type of cloth known as Bristol red, Stroud was known for producing fine woollen cloth, the town of Worsted became synonymous with a type of yarn; Banbury and Essex were strongly associated with cheeses.
+For example, London's Blackwell Hall became a centre for cloth, Bristol became associated with a particular type of cloth known as Bristol red, Stroud was known for producing fine woollen cloth, the village of Worsted, near North Walsham became synonymous with a type of yarn; Banbury and Essex were strongly associated with cheeses.

 A study on the purchasing habits of the monks and other individuals in medieval England, suggests that consumers of the period were relatively discerning.
 Purchase decisions were based on purchase criteria such as consumers' perceptions of the range, quality, and price of goods.
 This informed decisions about where to make their purchases.